mwermelinger/m269-library/docs/README.md

 and checked with Python's built-in [doctest](https://docs.python.org/3/library/doctest.html) framework.

-The files in the `help` folder were generated with Python's built-in documentation generator [pydoc](https://docs.python.org/3/library/pydoc.html).
+The files in the `docs/api` folder were generated with Python's built-in documentation generator [pydoc](https://docs.python.org/3/library/pydoc.html).

-The files in the `doc` folder were generated with [Pycco](https://pycco-docs.github.io/pycco/).
+The files in the `docs/code` folder were generated with [Pycco](https://pycco-docs.github.io/pycco/).

 The code was checked with